And let me tell you something.

-So we had to stick it in a rental portfolio, put a tenant in there.
-And the tenant was late on rent probably three or four months in.
+So we had to stick it in a rental portfolio, put a resident in there.
+And the resident was late on rent probably three or four months in.

 I went, knocked on the door, and when I did, all of these dogs came running to the front door.